daranzolin/OLDdaranzolin.github.io/_posts/2017-08-27-perseus-dictionary-ii.markdown

 By setting `center_subject = TRUE`, you can center the network on the given subject.
 Here Achilles is enmeshed with the gods and heroes from the Trojan War. **Cumulative Effect:** None.
 Achilles was an A-list celeb among gods and humans.

+The code in this post owes much to [David Robinson's fascinating work on the Stack Overflow surveys.](http://varianceexplained.org/r/stacksurveyr/)